acopperlily/cats-on-demand/README.md

 **Tech used:** HTML, CSS, JavaScript, React, Fetch API

 I implemented a fetch request to Cataas API to retrieve cat photos.
+Users can input text to be displayed on the photos.

 ## Optimizations

-I would like to add an option to keep the photo but change the text.
+I would like to improve mobile responsiveness.

 ## Lessons Learned